Operator splitting for dissipative delay equations: Abstract

 \section{Abstract}

-We investigate operator splitting methods for a special class of nonlinear partial differential equations with delay.
+We investigate Lie--Trotter product formulae for abstract nonlinear evolution equations with delay.
 Using results from the theory of nonlinear contraction semigroups in Hilbert spaces, we explain the convergence of the splitting procedure.
-The order of the convergence is also given in some important, linear special cases.
+The order of convergence is also investigated in detail, and some numerical illustrations are presented.